python/cpython/Doc/library/socket.rst

    print('Received', repr(data))

-The two examples above can be rewritten by using :meth:`socket.bind_socket` and :meth:`socket.create_connection` convenience functions.
+The two examples above can be rewritten by using :meth:`socket.create_server` and :meth:`socket.create_connection` convenience functions.
-:meth:`socket.bind_socket` has the extra advantage of creating an agnostic IPv4/IPv6 server on platforms supporting this functionality.
+:meth:`socket.create_server` has the extra advantage of creating an agnostic IPv4/IPv6 server on platforms supporting this functionality.

 ::